ohler55/ox/README.md

  - Added support to handle script elements in html.

+ - Added support for position from start for the sax parser.

 ### Current Release 2.2.0

  - Added the SAX convert_special option to the default options.